Can Narcissists Love: 10 Brutal Facts On Narcissistic Love

 1. A narcissist’s love is one-directional.

-That means, while your love is for them, their love towards you is also ultimately for them.
+Narcissists crave love, but their love is one-directional, flowing only to them.
+That means, while your love is for them, their love for you is also ultimately for them.

 Their show of love is to get your love in return.
 Unlike a “give more than take” kind of love, theirs is a “take and only take” kind.